howlingmad/kerbside/README.md

 	$ noms

-By adding an argument of 'true' you will see the stalls on each day for the rest of the current week.
+By adding an argument of '1' you will see the stalls on each day for the rest of the current week.

+	$ noms 1

+!NEW!
+If you add the argument '2' then there will be no CLI output, but will instead write the data to json format.

-	$ noms true
+	$ noms 2

-I trigger the command using [GeekTool](http://projects.tynsoe.org/en/geektool/) so that I have the info displaying on my desktop.
-It's nice like that.
+I trigger the command 'noms 1' using [GeekTool](http://projects.tynsoe.org/en/geektool/) so that I have the info displaying on my desktop.

 Author